Anatol Roshko: Career

-Roshko is known for his contributions to gas dynamics.
-He along with H. W. Liepmann is the co-author of the widely used textbook Elements of Gasdynamics.
-He has made research contributions to problems of separated flow; bluff-body aerodynamics; structure of turbulent shear flow.
+In the decades following 1952, he was regarded as a seminal fluid dynamics theorist, modeler, and experimentalist.
+Roshko is known for his contributions to gas dynamics and turbulence using high-speed imaging.
+He co-authored the widely used textbook Elements of Gasdynamics with his former advisor, Hans W. Liepmann.
+He made influential research contributions to problems of flow separation, bluff-body aerodynamics, and the structure of turbulent shear flow.
+He also studied shock wave–boundary layer interactions using shock tube technology.